 We are an Independent Special School.
 We are an alternative and nurturing learning environment for children who have been failed by mainstream and whose particular needs are difficult to meet in a conventional school setting.
 We are registered with the DfE and inspected by ISI (Independent Schools Inspectorate).

 No. We are a charitable (not for profit) independent school.
 That means we are a fee-paying establishment and are independent of Government or Local Authority control and funding.
 We are also a member of the Independent Schools Association.

 Aside from all books, textbooks and learning materials, we provide an educational experience that is different from and additional to that of other schools.
 We have very small class sizes with one Qualified Teacher and one TA in each.
 All of our children have their own Key Worker and our Educational Psychologist visits the children weekly.
-All children have regular 1-1 support for literacy and numeracy and dependent on the needs of the child may have individual or group Occupational Therapy, Speech & Language Therapy or Play Therapy.
+Most children have regular 1-1 support for literacy and numeracy and dependent on the needs of the child may have individual or group Occupational Therapy, Speech & Language Therapy or Play Therapy.
 We have Outdoor Learning and Duke of Edinburgh Awards programmes and lots of trips and activities with visiting specialists including yoga, boxing, climbing, orienteering, art, music etc.

 We work with over 10 Local Education Authorities that place and fund pupils at the school including RBWM, Buckinghamshire, Slough, Wokingham and Oxfordshire.
 Lots of our pupils are funded by their LEA but it really depends on the policy of your LEA and you would have to check first.
 To be funded your child would need to have an Education, Health and Care Plan (EHCP), be registered with us, have been through our admissions process and offered a place at the school.

 Yes.
 However, it has been enhanced and adapted to have an emphasis on children developing good skills in literacy and numeracy with cross-curricular links across subjects.
 Constructive use is made of IT and the natural environment.